yuygao/ECS171/README.md

    - correlation matrix (before remove)
 ![8](https://github.com/yuygao/ECS171/assets/112483058/72fbe0cb-880b-48e8-90b0-3c644974f746)

+ - Removal of Highly Correlated Variables:
+    - We identify and drop any columns th

 ---
 ## Part D. Results section
 We will focus our attention on four different models: Random Forest, XGBoost, LGBM, and k-NN.
 Within the scope of these four modeling approaches, we identify seven essential components: